unlucid113544-create/AirBNB-Business/README.md

 LIMIT 20;
 ```

-## Business Question 7: What is the Total Revenue per momth?
+## Business Question 7: What is the Total Revenue per month?
 ```sql
 SELECT
 	TO_CHAR(b.check_in, 'YYYY-MM') AS year_month,